xonq/mycotools/mycotools/USAGE.md

 ## Acquiring database files
 ### dbFiles.py
-Inputs a mycotools `.db` file (by default uses the master database), then pulls the selected file types or prints their PATHs.
+Inputs a MycoDB `.db` file (by default uses the master database), then pulls the selected file types or prints their PATHs.

 Let's say you want protein data from organisms in one family.
 First, you should abstract a database of organisms you want:
 ```